 This announcement hit Bola Ajagun like a thunderbolt.
 How come this topic of bible prosperity keeps trailing me for the past few days?
 He asked himself, feeling very uncomfortable.
 No, how I wished this is not the topic for today.
 I just want to stay neutral for now until I can find a way to know what’s right or wrong.
 Bola Ajagun felt very uncomfortable all through the devotion time.
 He couldn’t understand why the bible is filled with so many promises about why God wants us to prosper and he couldn’t really feel the impact of these promises in his pocket or bank account.
 If it was education, he had his Masters.
 If it was keeping the rules of God on financial prosperity, he was not faring badly.
 If it was activities in the vineyard of God, he has put in lots of efforts in his local church over the years.

 Devotion time ended with shouts of hallelujah rendering the air from the mouth of everybody present at the prayer devotion.

 One question kept on crossing the mind of Bola Ajagun all through the weekend and that was, ‘Why are the promises of God concerning prosperity not really working for people like him and others?’
 He felt finding the answer to this question was a task that must be given top priority as he looked for a way to stop the ever present financial troubles in his life and that of his family.

 Get the full novel which describes unique revelations from Gods’ Word on strong financial and wealth creation teachings.
-This is Christian novel you must have on your book shelf.
+This is a Christian novel you must have on your bookshelf.